daxio/k8s-lemp/README.md

       * `.spec.template.metadata.labels.app`
       * Update all `.spec.template.spec.containers[0].env[].value` fields to match your new database name, user, and password from `Secret`
       * `.volumes[0].persistentVolumeClaim.claimName`
+  * Also update the `.metadata.name` value of `00-namespace.yaml`
+  * Finally update the values in both `\*tls.Ingress.yaml` files:
+    * `.metadata.name|namespace`
+    * Both `.host\*` values
+    * `.spec.rules[0].http.paths.backend.serviceName`

+* Add a new `PersistentVolume` definition into `gce-volumes.yaml` with your corresponding website short name.

 ## Acknowledgements
-This project is based on the official Kubernetes [Wordpress + MySQL sample](https://github.com/kubernetes/kubernetes/tree/master/examples/mysql-wordpress-pd/ "Persistent Installation of MySQL and WordPress on Kubernetes") and builds on it with the various other official Docker images and Kubernetes deployments mentioned previously.
+This project was inspired by the official Kubernetes [Wordpress + MySQL sample](https://github.com/kubernetes/kubernetes/tree/master/examples/mysql-wordpress-pd/ "Persistent Installation of MySQL and WordPress on Kubernetes") and builds on it with the various other official Docker images and Kubernetes applications mentioned previously.